How long is nursing school? It depends on your career goals

 The length of nursing school depends on the type of career you’d like to pursue.
 The most common path to a nursing degree involves earning a four-year Bachelor of Science in nursing (BSN) to become a registered nurse.
 Becoming an RN is also possible with a two-year associate degree in nursing (ADN) or a nursing diploma, but it could be tougher to find employment without a full BSN.

 In some cases, however, nurses decide to pursue advanced certification or additional credentials.
-Nurse anesthetists, nurse midwives and nurse practitioners, also referred to as advanced practice registered nurses (APRNs), typically spend an additional year or more earning a master’s degree or a doctoral degree after their BSN.
+Nurse anesthetists, nurse midwives and nurse practitioners, also referred to as advanced practice registered nurses (APRNs), typically spend around two years or more earning a master’s degree or a doctoral degree after their BSN.

-Some nursing students may also choose to become a licensed practical nurse (LPN) or licensed vocational nurse (LVN), typically through community colleges or technical schools.
+Some nursing students may also choose to become licensed practical nurses (LPN) or licensed vocational nurses (LVN), typically through community colleges or technical schools.
 LPN and LVN programs usually take around one year to complete, but they may take longer.

 How long does it take to become an RN?